 It’s a great time to be a drinker, and with its rich cocktail history and drinking culture, San Francisco is a fantastic city for imbibing.
-Whatever your fancy, be it wine or beer or more spirited tipples—and whatever your scene, from neighborhood dives to award-winning, world-class cocktail bars—there’s something for everyone.
+Whatever your fancy, be it wine, beer, or spirits—and whatever your scene, from neighborhood dives to award-winning, world-class cocktail bars—there’s something for everyone.

 Understanding that in a city with so many incredible watering holes our list could go on forever, we chose to whittle our picks down to 21.
 It seemed a fitting number, given that it’s the age at which we all had our very first drink, right?

-As for specific criteria for which bars were considered (we generally skipped over wine-only bars, since it’s a bit outside our area of expertise), we only had one rule: the bars had to be legal, public-access venues, so no private clubs or lounges were included.
+As for specific criteria, we leaned toward bars that feature craft cocktails but only had one actual rule: the bars had to be legal, public-access venues, so no private clubs or lounges were included.

 Best San Francisco Cocktail Bars 2015

 Trick Dog (Mission District)

 This acclaimed bar from The Bon Vivants serves up artisanal cocktails with small plates.
 Perhaps best known for their innovative and award-winning menu designs, Trick Dog has also won awards or been nominated for Best American Bar Team, Best American Cocktail Bar, Best American High-Volume Cocktail Bar, and World’s Best Cocktail Menu.
 The drinks are always delicious and well made, but be sure to get there early as it draws quite the crowd.

 Opened in the summer of 2014, ABV wasted no time in establishing a name for itself by winning the title of Best New American Cocktail Bar at the 2015 edition of Tales of the Cocktail’s Spirited Awards.
 Every drink we’ve had at ABV has been top-notch, with several offerings under $10 which should appeal to the budget-conscious.